phatblat/RoyGBeacon/README.md

 ## License

-Fetchable is available under the MIT license.
-See the LICENSE file for more info.
+Fetchable is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for rights and limitations.